auditassistant/json-context/README.md

   - references: an array of objects that if changed would invalidate the result of the query - we can use this to add binding metadata.
   - key: the array index or key of the resulting value

-### datasource.get(query, context, options)
+### datasource.get(query, localContext, options)

-A shortcut for datasource.get(...).value - exactly the same, but only returns the value of the query, not the other info.
+A shortcut for datasource.query(...).value - exactly the same, but only returns the value of the query, not the other info.

 ### datasource.on('change', function(object, changeInfo))

 The datasource emits a change event every time a pushed object is matched.
 The changeInfo contains the infomation supplied from [JSON Change Filter](https://github.com/mmckegg/json-change-filter) including `action`, `matcher`, and `original`.
 This can be used to determine when to update bound elements, etc.

+## Helper Methods

+Some handy functions that get stuff done, fast.

+### datasource.obtain(queryOrObject, localContext)

+Obtains a deep copy of the result of the query, or if object passed in, deep clones it.

+### datasource.obtainMerge(queryOrObject, changes)

+Same as `datasource.obtain` but returns a copy of the object with the attributes of `changes` merged in.

+### datasource.update(queryOrObject, changes)

+Does a `datasource.obtainMerge` then pushes it back into the database with `source: 'user'`.
+Easy one line updates - good for console use.

 ## Matchers